 Establishing a Blue Bird Trail can be both rewarding and educational.
 Before setting out and tacking birdhouses all over the place, ask yourself if you're ready to make a commitment to being a bluebird landlord.

-You'll need to be able to monitor your nest boxes weekly during the nesting season.
-Take notes of egg numbers, how many hatch and how many fledge.
+You'll need to be able to monitor your nest boxes weekly or more during the nesting season.
+Take notes of egg numbers, how many hatches, and how many fledge.

 Make sure no pesticides are being used in the area.
 Avoid heavily wooded areas to avoid competition from House Wrens.

-Keep your trail away from farmsteads and feedlots where grain is used since the sparrows will be abundant in these places.
+Keep your trail away from farmsteads and feedlots where grain is used, since the sparrows will be abundant in these places.